Jim Whalen

-Early years
+Early life

 James Francis "Jim" Whalen, Jr., grew up in Cambridge, Massachusetts residing on Plymouth Street.
 He was the son of James Francis "Brud" Whalen and Helen Whalen, née Zukowski.
 He has one sister, Rosemary.

 (Whalen's father was one of the preeminent multi-sport collegiate stars of his era, captaining the Manhattan College baseball and football teams in its sports heyday at the national level.
 In one of his seasons on the gridiron he averaged 9.1 yards per carry rushing, 12.7 yards per pass reception, and 45 yards per punt return and was among the leaders nationally in touchdowns scored.
 He was elected into the Manhattan College Athletic Hall of Fame in 1989.)

 The younger Whalen was a three-sport star at Cambridge High and Latin, in Cambridge, Massachusetts, a school that also produced a number of other top athletes including MLB Hall-of-Fame pitcher and 342 game winner Tim Keefe, MLB player Eddie Waitkus on whom the movie The Natural was loosely based and Olympic high jumper John Thomas.
 Whalen, who starred in football, baseball and ice hockey, was subsequently inducted into the Cambridge Rindge and Latin Athletic Hall of Fame.